TheOdinProject/curriculum/nodeJS/express/introduction_to_express.md

 We then have a `route handler` - the line beginning with `app.get`.
 We will come back to this in a moment.

-Finally, we tell our server to listen for requests on port 3000 of our [localhost](https://simple.wikipedia.org/wiki/Localhost) (which is basically just the computer's local connection).
-3000 is an arbitrary and somewhat conventional default choice, but you can technically use any unused port (e.g. Vite's dev server uses port 5173 by default).
+Finally, we tell our server to listen for incoming requests requests on port 3000 of our [localhost](https://simple.wikipedia.org/wiki/Localhost) (which is basically just the computer's local connection).
+While port 3000 is the default choice, you can use any unused port (for example, Vite's dev server uses port 5173 by default).
 Back in your terminal, if you run `node app.js` then all being well, you should see `My first Express app - listening on port 3000!` logged.
 Congratulations!
 Your first Express server is now running.

 ### A request's journey

-Now that our server is running and listening on port 3000, let's send it a request.
-In a browser, navigate to `http://localhost:3000/` (if you omit the `/` at the end, then the browser will invisibly add it for you).
-All this does is tell the browser to send a `GET` request to the `/` route of whatever server is at port 3000 of our localhost (which is our Express server!) and display in the window whatever it receives in response.
+Now that our server is up and running on port 3000, let's send it a request!
+In a browser, navigate to `http://localhost:3000/` (don't worry if you forget the slash `/` at the end; the browser will silently add it for you if so).
+This action tells the browser to send a `GET` request to the `/` route of whatever server is listening at port 3000 on our localhost (which is our Express server!) and display in the window whatever it receives in response.

 Whenever you navigate to any web URL this way, this is essentially what you are doing.
 Navigating to `https://theodinproject.com/paths` via the address bar is just telling the browser to send a `GET` request to the `/paths` route at `https://theodinproject.com`, then display what it receives in response.